 OUR WEBSITE IS CURRENTLY BEING WORKED ON AND ADDED TO (Feburary 2014) based on research for a new edition of the guidebook.
 About 80% of the new information is now on the website in the form of readable and downloadable pdfs which update the 2003 edition of the book.
 It picks up on some of the legacy from the Olympics.

 If you want to link to our other two sites, click on other guides.

 WE HAVE PUT THE FINAL TEXT FOR LONDON ON THE WEBSITE HERE for:

-the Accommodation, Shops and Sports grounds chapters
+the Accommodation, Getting around, Shops and Sports grounds chapters

-AND there are descriptions of several sites/sights outside the N/S circular roads on another page, but still under Major sights.
+There are descriptions of several sites/sights outside the N/S circular roads on another page, but still under Major sights.

 Other sections and chapters will follow.
 On the Methodology page you will find a list of abbreviations, and of the definitions we use for describing toilets and lifts.
 We also compare our information with that from other sources.